microsoft/pylance-release/README.md

 We choose to show them only in code action since it requires explicit user action ```Ctrl+.``` rather than automatically triggered like completion.

-For people who don't want ```auto import``` suggestion ever show up in completion since they feel it bloats the completion, we have ```python.analysis.autoImportCompletions``` to disable it.
-And solely rely on code action.
+For people who don't want ```auto import``` suggestions to ever show up in completions since they feel it bloats the completions, you can use ```python.analysis.autoImportCompletions``` to disable it.
+Code actions can still be used with this setting disabled..

 # Troubleshooting